 Green Deal Bicycle

-Transportation by bicycle has many advantages: cycling is good for the environment and it is good for one’s health.
+Transportation by bike has many advantages: cycling is good for the environment and for one’s health.
 For a sustainable, healthy Amsterdam Metropolitan Area, with vital residents and employees, it is therefore important to encourage the use of bicycles.

 Read more about Green Deal Bicycle in our publications and event reports.